ShivamBhosale/100DaysOfCode_V2/README.md

 <hr>

 ### Day 82 - Web Development XXI
-Build a weather application using openWeatherAPI
+Build a weather application using JS using openweathermap for API calls.

 <hr>